ldoming/tls-cert-renewer/README.md

 # tls-cert-renewer

-This application is used to auto renew kubernetes ingress tls certificate.
+This application is used to auto renew kubernetes ingress tls certificate from s3 bucket.

 ### Note:
 Secrets must contain the following metadata labels